Vatsal-Verma/Jenkins-stats-/README.md

   ```
     /c/ProgramData/Jenkins/.jenkins/workspace/custom-space
   ```
-  - when you run the ls commands before giving the location then you'll see that there is no such workspace, hence it will automatically create a workspace for you.
+  - when you run the ls commands before giving the location then you'll see that there is no such workspace, Hence it will automatically create a workspace for you.